-Although osteopathy is commonly thought of as a treatment for back and other musculoskeletal pain, Emma uses it to benefit a wide range of different conditions, and focuses her treatments around both the area causing problems, and the way the rest of the body functions.
+Although osteopathy is commonly thought of as treatment for back and other musculoskeletal pain, Emma uses it to benefit a wide range of different conditions, focusing her treatments around both the area causing problems, and the way the rest of the body functions.

 Emma often uses a gentle, cranial technique within her treatments, alongside a variety of other approaches, including visceral and structural techniques, and if appropriate, suggesting exercises for the patient to do at home.